Bodies of drowned FBOs fished out from Pranahita near Telangana-Maharashtra border

 According to Kagaznagar Forest Divisional Officer Vijay Kumar, authorities have requested Maharashtra police to allow conduct post-mortem on this side of the Inter-State border so that the bodies can be handed over to the next of kin.
 The Maharashtra police has registered a case and is investigating.

 It may be recalled that the duo, along with their colleague Saddam had gone for a morning walk on Sunday.
-While returning, they boarded the country boat from the Maharashtra side which had the boatman and his assistant, and one more person as passengers.
+While returning, they boarded the country boat from the Maharashtra side which had the boatman and his assistant, and one more person in the boat.

 The boat was apparently overloaded and capsized mid-stream of the Pranahita where the current was strong.
 Saddam and the other three managed to swim ashore, while Suresh and Balakrishna drowned.